 Primary Service – Forensic Interviews

 Interviews are conducted by trained personnel and are digitally recorded, preventing children from having to talk about their trauma repeatedly to different agencies.
 Centralizing these services in a warm, home-like environment reduces the anxiety and confusion that may result from evaluating the child in multiple, sterile surroundings with fearful connotations (such as the hospital and police station).
-Cases are staffed by a team of representatives of all agencies involved in the investigation, prosecution and treatment of sexual abuse, including: Child Advocacy Center staff, medical professionals, law enforcement, DFCS, the District Attorney’s office, the Child Victim Advocate, juvenile court professionals/personnel, and mental health professionals.
-This interdisciplinary approach to case management fosters a collaborative exchange of information and the development of a coordinated plan of action which will best serve the child.
+Cases are staffed by a team of representatives of all agencies involved in the investigation, prosecution, and treatment of sexual abuse, including: Child Advocacy Center staff, medical professionals, law enforcement, DFCS, the District Attorney’s office, the Child Victim Advocate, juvenile court professionals/personnel, and mental health professionals.
+This interdisciplinary approach to case management fosters a collaborative exchange of information and the development of a coordinated plan of action that will best serve the child.

 Other Harbor House Services provided

 The center offers in-service training to agency personnel, both on- and off-site.
 Harbor House family and child advocates help the families of abuse victims identify appropriate community resources for medical care, counseling, education, and financial support.
 The center also provides trauma-focused therapy services to all clients at no cost to the family.
 Harbor House oversees the implementation of an elementary school child abuse prevention program offered in Floyd County called the SAFE program.
 The center pays for the cost of the program to be implemented in local schools by request.
 Prevention, early and supportive intervention, counseling, and education are our best tools in breaking the cycle of abuse.
 Harbor House also offers Darkness to Light’s Stewards of Children© training.
 This is a revolutionary sexual abuse prevention training program that educates adults to prevent, recognize, and react responsibly to child sexual abuse.